shiyuanjack/shiyuanjack.github.io/_pages/about.md

 Background
 ======
 Mr. Xu is currently a Ph.D. student, supervised by [Prof. Yiu Siu-Ming](https://www.cs.hku.hk/index.php/people/academic-staff/smyiu), in the Department of Computer Science at The University of Hong Kong.
 Before he came to Hong Kong, he received a B.Eng. degree majoring in information security.
-He was an online research assistant with [Dr. Gao Shang](https://goldsainteagle.github.io/shanggao.github.io/) at the Hong Kong Polytechnic University within half a year and interned as a summer research assistant with [Dr. Ramanathan Ravishankar](https://www.cs.hku.hk/index.php/people/academic-staff/ravi) at The University of Hong Kong in 2021.
+He interned as a summer research assistant with [Dr. Ramanathan Ravishankar](https://www.cs.hku.hk/index.php/people/academic-staff/ravi) at The University of Hong Kong in 2021.

 Research Interests
 ======